LogicalMartinez/LogicalMartinez/README.md

 I'm a Solidity Smart Contract Developer.

-All the projects you see here were either for myself, or for other people.
-If you need me to develop something for you, feel free to reach out.
+All the projects you see here were either for myself or for other people.
+Feel free to reach out if you need me to develop something for you.

 Fun Facts: